wavebeem/wavebeem.com/src/blog/the-web-is-an-app-platform.md

 ## What's an app anyway?

-Let's start with how I'm defining app: a graphical program designed to by humans.
+Let's start with how I'm defining app: a graphical program designed to be used by humans.
 It should be capable of performing computation and/or data storage.
 I don't care whether the computation and storage happens locally or on a server; most apps these days do both anyway.

 In contrast, a document is something that is primarily consumed: reading text and/or viewing images.
 It generally is not capable of performing meaningful computation or data storage for the user.